 Impact

-Through RAISE researchers can take action and help more people, especially school students, to perceive science and technology as an ally, that can help them to fulfil their dreams.
-In parallel, researchers (and their research institutions) and teachers (and their schools) will also benefit directly from RAISE.
+Through RAISE researchers could take action and help more people, especially school students, to perceive science and technology as an ally, that can help them to fulfil their dreams.
+In parallel, researchers (and their research institutions) and teachers (and their schools) benefited directly from RAISE.

-Researchers will receive tailored training and have several opportunities to practice and improve their communication skills for non-scientific audiences.
-Teachers will team up with researchers and the RAISE team to expand and support the development of the programs.
+Researchers received tailored training and had several opportunities to practice and improve their communication skills for non-scientific audiences.
+Teachers teamed up with researchers and the RAISE team to expand and support the development of the programs.
 This is expected to help teachers to recognise the additional value of exposure to informal science education and diverse role models throughout life, leading to a deeper understanding of science, its representatives (the researchers) and the scientific method.

 Funded by the European Commission.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.